jkhin/YapeCodeChallenge/README.md

 # YapeTestChallenge

-Requested by Oswaldo Miguel Ortega Montero from Yape Recruitment Team and developed by Joel Colmenares
+Requested by Oswaldo Miguel Ortega Montero from Yape Recruitment Team and developed by (Joel Colmenares)[jkhin.cb@gmail.com]

 ## Languages, libraries and tools used